Consultations: Conducting an election during the pandemic

 The changes and measures already in the works include but are not limited to:

-- Implementing physical distancing and other public health guidelines at polling places and local Elections Canada offices.
+- Implementing physical distancing and other public health measures at polling places and local Elections Canada offices.

 - Procuring masks and single-use pencils to be provided to electors should they be necessary.
 Electors will also have the option to bring their own mask or their own pen or pencil.